giovannicandido/angular-http-interceptor/README.md

 # AjaxTimeout Interceptor

-This interceptor cal a login service if the response is 901.
+This interceptor call a login service if the response is 901.
 This is a custom response status for timeout expiration.

 ## Usage